 Veteran’s Office - The Veteran’s office hosts the VET Ally program whose mission is to provide military students with a welcoming and supportive environment in which they can pursue their academic, personal, and professional goals.
 In order to create this environment, awareness is required so that members of Georgetown’s community who are not directly connected to the military can create a supportive campus.
 The VET Ally Program provides our campus with a visible network of knowledgeable supporters of service members, veterans, and military families.

-Center for Student Engagement - Georgetown University is home to over 250 student organizations that contribute immensely to shaping campus life and culture.
+Center for Student Engagement (CSE) - Georgetown University is home to over 250 student organizations that contribute immensely to shaping campus life and culture.

-Center for Multicultural Equity and Access - CMEA provides programming through Leaders in Education About Diversity (LEAD), which is a dynamic peer education and leadership development program.
+Center for Multicultural Equity and Access (CMEA) - CMEA provides programming through Leaders in Education About Diversity (LEAD), which is a dynamic peer education and leadership development program.
 Through facilitation of open dialogue, LEADers seek to educate themselves and others about diversity and intersections of identity in order to build common ground across the Georgetown community.

 LGBTQ Center - Inspired by the Catholic and Jesuit principles of respect for the dignity of all, cura personalis, equality, and education of the whole person, the Center seeks to establish a safe, inclusive and welcoming environment for LGBTQ community members and promote better understanding and integration with the entire campus community.
 They are committed to understanding sexual orientation and gender identity in the context of and as it intersects with race, religion, ethnicity, nationality, ability, socioeconomic status, and culture.